Eric-Guo/attr_accessible2strong_params/README.md

 ## Usage

-Run `attr_accessible2strong_params` in your rails root folder and program will do auto convert.
-(You must using git to control change, right?)
+Run `attr_accessible2strong_params` in your rails root folder and program will do auto convert. (but it clear that you need to review the change.)

+## Known issue

+Due to the using [unparser](https://github.com/mbj/unparser#usage) to rewrite the source code, so it does not reproduce your source!
+It produces equivalent source.